UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson10/assignment/README.md

    │      ├─── data/ - csv files
    │      ├─── src/ - module code
    │      └─── tests/ - pytest file
-   ├─── l05-OO/ - HPNorton.py (Object Oriented Version)
-   │      ├─── data/ - csv files
-   │      ├─── src/ - module code
-   │      └─── tests/ - pytest file
    └─── l05-meta/ - HPNorton.py (Object Oriented with Metaclass)
           ├─── data/ - csv files
           ├─── src/ - module code
           └─── tests/ - pytest file
 ```

-## Decorator
+## Meta

-I first completed this assignment using a decorator - just consider it a warm up.
+First completed this assignment using a decorator - just consider it a warm up.

 Next I created an HPNorton class and moved all the database related function
 calls to methods of the class.

+From there I created a Context Manager class that is responsible for logging the
+related information for functions / methods, such as time to complete, records
+processed, args / kwargs, and when the function was called.
+A basic decorator
+function was then created using wrapt (to preserve introspection and signature)
+that instantiates the context manager for the function / method being called.

-Third, I created a metaclass that wraps each method of HPNorton with a timing/
+Finally I created a metaclass that wraps each method of HPNorton with the
-logging function that writes the requested results to timings.txt
+decorator function.

 The tests are designed to be run on the smaller test data, which are a head
 of the main larger data files.
 Two scripts are included to facilitate